KU-CBMR/ml-notes/content/posts/07-linear-algebra-for-ml-expanded-fixed-numbered.md

 - one plane is a two-dimensional subspace;
 - a collection of several feature directions forms a higher-dimensional subspace.

 Imagine a three-dimensional vector floating above the floor.
-Projecting it onto the floor keeps its horizontal \(x\)- and \(y\)-components but removes its vertical component.
+Projecting it onto the floor keeps its horizontal \(x\)- and $y$-components but removes its vertical component.

 ```text
 3D vector